 There is a major drive in people to feel superior.
-Or when feeling inferior, trying to bring others back to their level.
+Or when feeling inferior, trying to bring others to your level.
 That’s why many jokes are at someone’s expense.

 In addition, we make fun of celebrities, politicians or our boss.
 To drag them down to our level.
 Or at least in our imagination.
 Trying to compensate for the inferiority we feel because of their fame, influence or authority.

 You have instinctive moments when you laugh as a reaction to certain situations.
 Other primates display certain laughing behavior as well.
 Think of apes showing their teeth to display dominance.
-When celebrating a triumph, you use jokes to display extra dominance.
-When you won a game and want to smear in our victory.
-Or when you lost trying to crack a joke to remain our dignity.
-Since humor is an acceptable way of attack.
+When celebrating a triumph you use jokes to display extra dominance.
+Like when you won a game and want to smear in your victory.
+Or when you lost trying to crack a joke to remain your dignity.
+Because humor is an acceptable way of attack.
 Though it is only accepted if others loath the object of disfavor as well.

 When stories, jokes or situations are incongruent or ambivalent we laugh.

 Certain aspects can’t be rationally paired or are unclear in their meaning.
-Your mind makes you laugh as a reward.
+You have a disconnect in your mind.
+To release this tension you laugh as a sort of reward.
 The theory states that as cognitive beings, we are limited in our reasoning.
 Evolution rewards you in moments you can’t rationally cope with unresolved issues.